Becoming an Expert on Your Loved One with Alzheimer's

 Just because something works for one individual with Alzheimer's does not mean that it will work for all individuals with Alzheimer's.
 You have to find what works best for your loved one through trial and error.

 Becoming an expert

-While it is important to study Alzheimer's disease to have a basic understanding of it, it is perhaps more important to study your loved one.
+While it is important to have a basic understanding of Alzheimer's disease, it is perhaps more important to study your loved one.
 Knowing them inside and out will be far more helpful in your caregiving journey.

 Tell us about your experience trying to learn your loved ones' Alzheimer's in the comments below, or share your story with the community.